-7 Things to Know before the Second Coming of Jesus
+7 Facts About the Second Coming of Jesus

 “From now on I am telling you before it comes to pass, so that when it does occur, you may believe that I am He” (John 13:19, NAS).